openobserve/website4/content/policies/terms-of-service.md

 ---

-In order to resolve a complaint regarding the Site or to receive further information regarding use of the Site, please contact us by email at **[hello@zinclabs.io](mailto:hello@zinclabs.io)**
+In order to resolve a complaint regarding the Site or to receive further information regarding use of the Site, please contact us by email at **[hello@openobserve.ai](mailto:hello@openobserve.ai)**